- Self storage property sales totaled around $10B in 2022, down from $12.3B in 2021, but still more than in prior years

 One huge piece of news that will impact future iterations of this list is the upcoming acquisition in 2023 of the second-placed company by the first-placed — after the former had resisted a bid from the third-placed — creating a massive new player in the self storage sector.
 The much-hyped merger involves Life Storage being purchased by Extra Space Storage in a $12.7B deal.

 While both sales volumes decreased slightly in 2022 compared to the year before, 2021 was exceptional for self storage due to issues that had not existed previously.
 And although storage street rates shot up during 2022, with the national rate for a non-climate-controlled 10’x10’ unit exceeding $130, per Yardi Matrix data, they have been easing and are currently at an average of $127 — the figure was below $120 at the start of 2021.
-This all adds to the impression that the self storage industry is settling well into its new post-pandemic status of increased public appreciation and investor enthusiasm.
+This, and the trajectory of climate-controlled storage, all adds to the impression that the self storage industry is settling well into its new post-pandemic status of increased public appreciation and investor enthusiasm.

 - This analysis was done by StorageCafe, an online platform that provides storage unit listings across the nation.
 The data on property sales was taken from Yardi Matrix, StorageCafe’s sister division and a business development and asset management tool for brokers, sponsors, banks and equity sources underwriting investments in the multifamily, office, industrial and self-storage sectors.